documaster/noark5-web-services/version1/04 - Web services.md

         - field ID placeholder which identifies a business-specific metadata field
         - **values**
           - array of zero or more values to write to the specified business-specific metadata field
-  - we have screening inheritance logic as part of the create endpoints for *Dokument*, *Registrering* and *Mappe* types where the screening of the object is determined by prioritized rules:
+  - since 3.5.1 we have screening inheritance logic as part of the create endpoints for *Dokument*, *Registrering* and *Mappe* types where the screening of the object is determined by prioritized rules:
     - any user input (either valid `skjerming` code or null, meaning no screening)
     - direct parent screening if any
     - primary klass screening if any